 - They’re a goldmine of insights and so they become popular with the audience.
 Such content generally enjoys great search volume from targeted traffic.

 Along with engagement, UGC driven reports (or other content pieces) also help you to raise your brand awareness as they have the potential to go viral.
 They get shared and reshared, thus bringing your brand before people who didn’t know it existed.
+It leverages the power of social networks.

 Google Forms – Not the best surveying solution, but gets the job done if you want to start with something basic.